OCahungo/databricks_apparel_streaming/README.md

 # Databricks DLT Apparel Pipeline: A Learning Project

+> This project is an independent educational resource and is not endorsed by Databricks, Inc. "Databricks" is a registered trademark of Databricks, Inc.

 ## Note to testers!

 Thanks for your interest in testing out my Databricks DLT Apparel Pipeline project!
 I'm excited to hear what you think.